 Everglades Healthcare Residential, LLC (EHR), a subsidiary wholly owned by EHT, was formed to help enable EHT to carry out its purpose.
 EHR is sole owner of Healthcare Residential, Ltd. (HCR).
-As of December 31, 2019 and 2018, EHR had no activity to report.
+As of December 31, 2020 and 2019, EHR had no activity to report.

 Everglades Urban Residential, LLC (EUR), a subsidiary wholly owned by EHT, was formed to help enable EHT to carry out its purpose.
 EUR is sole owner of Urban Residential, LLC (UR).
-As of December 31, 2019 and 2018, EUR had no activity to report.
+As of December 31, 2020 and 2019, EUR had no activity to report and was dissolved in the year ending December 31, 2020.